aptech/docs/docs/plotsetxgridpen.rst

     // Initialize plotControl structure
     myPlot = plotGetDefaults("scatter");

-    // Set grid to be black and on the major ticks only plotSetGrid(&myPlot, "major", "black");
+    // Set grid to on the major X-axis ticks only plotSetXGrid(&myPlot, "major");

+    // Set grid line to be 2 px and black plotSetXGridPen(&myPlot, 2, "Black");

     // Create a scatter plot of random data plotScatter(myPlot, seqa(1, 1, 10 ), rndn(10, 1));